-- (d) At the third obstacle, the yard and bridge, they firstly open the yard gate, keeping the sheep and dog under control, and then move to the 1.8m circle where they stay until the sheep are in the yard.
+(e) At the third obstacle, the yard and bridge, they firstly open the yard gate, keeping the sheep and dog under control, and then move to the 1.8m circle where they stay until the sheep are in the yard.
 They then shut the yard gate, open the bridge gate and stand back in the circle at the bridge until the sheep are worked over.
-They shut the bridge gate (keeping the sheep and dog under control) and then proceed to the fourth obstacle. - (e) When the sheep are in the pen, the worker steps out of the circle and closes the gate.
-If a sheep escapes before the gate is closed it must be opened again and the competitor must return to the circle and negotiate the obstacle again. - 8.3 Depending on the availability of sheep, five sheep are to be used for each run. - 8.4 A maximum of 16 minutes is to be allowed for each competitor to complete the course. - 8.5 Scale of points: Gap 3, Race 4, Yard and bridge 8, Pen 10 - 8.6 Dog of the Year Award points are to be allocated to this trial.
-The winning dog will break its Novice or Improver status, if applicable.
+They shut the bridge gate (keeping the sheep and dog under control) and then proceed to the fourth obstacle.

+The dog will be allowed to cross when working in the yard at the entry to the bridge, with a penalty at the discretion of the judge.